Academic Catalogs

 Course Objectives

-• 3. compare and contrast various cultural and linguistic backgrounds of Deaf people.
+• 2.
+Classify and critique the various cultural and linguistic backgrounds of Deaf people.

 Lecture Content